Motor starting reactors are used to reduce the voltage during starting up of large 3 phase motors while at the same time limiting inrush currents.

 - Perfect mechanical strength to withstand high short-circuit forces

-- Limited temperature rise enables longer lifetime
+- Limited temperature rise enables longer lifespan

 - Maintenance-free design